 Zaknich Farms A.K.A Zakberry

-Open from December until the end of the season, this famed berry farm in Waitakere is open daily from 9am to 4pm.
-Zakberry charges no entry fee and only $7 per kg you pick so consider this the spot to well and truly scratch your berry-related itch.
-If it's a desperate need you can always pick up a punnet or two of their excellent strawberries from New World, PakNSave and Countdown.
+Open from 22 December for a limited time, this famed berry farm in Waitakere is open daily from 9am to 4pm.
+Zakberry charges no entry fee and only $8 per kg you pick so consider this the spot to well and truly scratch your berry-related itch.
+If it's a desperate need you can always pick up a punnet or two of their excellent strawberries from New World, PAK'nSAVE and Countdown.
+Winning.

 At a loose end today?
 Take a trip to one of Auckland's best beaches.